 Gross Axle-Weight Rating (GAWR) - This is the maximum allowable weight for an axle; the GAWR considers the weakest link in the tire, wheel, brakes, hubs, axle, springs, and attaching parts.
-To illustrate, if the axle is rated at 15,000 pounds and the tires are rated at 3,200 pounds each as a dual installation, then the maximum GAWR will be 12,800 pounds for a four-tire vehicle.
+To illustrate, if the axle is rated at 15,000 pounds and the tires are rated at 3,200 pounds each as a dual Weighing Procedures.